ABC-iRobotics/dvrk_carla/README.md

 And start the `manual_control_ros.py` script.

-## Usage of the DVRK with steerin wheel
+## Usage of the DVRK with steering wheel

 Wheel segments, attachable to the MTMs can be printed using the STL file in the models folder.